AntoonGa/VisionTransformerFromScratch/readme.md

 The wrapper class is used as a Keras/Lightning implementation without the hassle.
 I've taken care of optimizing training and loading such as to get maximum duty cycle on the GPU.
 - For faster IO use the HDF5 converter which will increase image loading by about 50%
-- A custom Pytorch Dataloader is available to avoid the famous lag at each epoch.
+- A custom Pytorch Dataloader is available to avoid the famous lag at each epoch

 The code is abstract enough such as to accommodate any image datasets.